To arrange an appointment call

 Capital Gains Tax

-The CGT annual exemption for 2024/25 is £3,000 per person.
+The CGT annual exemption remains at £3,000 per person.
 Gains within this amount do not incur CGT.
-The exemption is expected to remain at the same level for the 2025/26 tax year.
+The exemption is expected to remain at the same level for the 2026/27 tax year.
 This exemption is separate from and in addition to the personal allowance for income tax purposes.
-The Capital gains tax rates changed on 30 October 2024.

 If you’re a basic rate taxpayer, the rate you pay depends on the size of your gain, your taxable income and whether your gain is from residential property or other assets.